YashodyaDKW/Data-Analysis--Dashboard/README.md

 - Cash on Delivery is the most used payment method (1.1K items).
 - Most days saw fewer than 20 product orders, with spikes around specific dates.

+## Conclusion
+This project analyzed the synthetic e-commerce data reveals steady sales activity with peaks in mid and early-year months.
+Electronics and Fashion are the top-selling categories.
+Purchases are balanced across genders and most common among middle-aged customers.
+Cash on Delivery is the leading payment method.
+Higher review scores drive more sales, but many transactions lack reviews.
+These insights help understand customer behavior, product trends, and sales drivers for better decision-making.